ZHzhang01/ZHzhang01.github.io/_pages/about.md

 He is an interdisciplinary researcher centered on **causal inference**, with research interests spanning **experimental design**, **online learning**, **social networks**, and **partial identification**.
 His work focuses on understanding and constructing the fundamental components of causal learning systems, aiming to address the following key questions:

-1. **In observational studies**, how can we systematically characterize the fundamental relationship among *model assumptions*, *observed data*, and *identification boundaries*?
+1. **In observational studies**, how can we uncover the transmission mechanisms among model assumptions, observed data, and identifiable boundaries?

-2. **In offline experimental design**, how can we elucidate the interaction between *model assumptions*, *estimator structure*, and *estimation efficiency*?
+2. **In experimental design**, how can we characterize the performance limits arising from the interaction between scenario-specific features, algorithmic design, and estimator structure?

-3. **In online learning and decision-making**, how can we build a unified mathematical framework to connect heterogeneous goals and techniques across *machine learning*, *economics and management*, and *mathematical statistics*—for example, seeking optimal trade-offs between different types of regret and estimation?
+3. **In online learning and decision-making**, how can we elucidate the mathematical foundations underlying the diverse optimization objectives across machine learning, economics, and statistical inference, such as regret and statistical power?

 His long-term goal is to promote a **unified integration of causal inference and machine learning systems**, approached from two complementary directions: